Jay0080/arpcs3-android/README.md

 ---

-Feel free to let me know if you need any further tweaks!

 ## License

 RPCS3-Android is licensed under GPLv2 license except directories containing their own LICENSE file, or files containing their own license.